rahuldave/stories/content/makingthecovidviz.md

-9. By using patches I have now added am arrow for each age in our dataset!
+9. By using patches I have now added an arrow for each age in our dataset!
 I also add a formatted title.
 We are getting closer to the final image.
 I need to annotate the plot and make it have the right color!

 ![](/makingthecovidviz/9.png)